software-crafters-karachi/learning-guide/README.md

-# Software Craftsmanship Karachi - Meet-ups
+# Software Crafters Karachi - Meet-ups

 This is a community for those who care and are proud of what they do.
 For those developers, regardless how experienced they are, who want to improve and master their craft.